-At least in the United States, where motorcycles are rarely used as a sole means of transportation, the reason most of us ride motorcycles is something beyond a desire to get from point A to point B. We ride because we want to find something that is inaccessible in the insulated cabin of our modern automobile.
+At least in the United States, where motorcycles are rarely used as a sole means of transportation, the reason most of us ride motorcycles is something beyond a desire to get from point A to point B. We ride because we want to find something that is inaccessible in the insulated cabin of our modern automobile or behind the screen of our smart device.
 By and large, unmitigated experiences such as riding a motorcycle have fallen victim to an ever-increasing concern with safety and a disassociated drive for comfort and efficiency.
 That this sort of activity involves a certain level of competency, preparation, gear, and confidence is all part of the attraction.
-At Janus, we believe that this desire for participation is precisely why we ride motorcycles–and this stands in stark contrast to the offerings of many modern manufacturers.
+At Janus, we believe that this desire for participation is precisely why we ride motorcycles–and that this stands in stark contrast to the offerings of many modern manufacturers.

 In 2015, Kawasaki launched their H2 “hyper sport” motorcycle.
 The original H2 was a groundbreaking 750cc 3-cylinder, two-stroke that quickly won the dubious title of “widowmaker” for its raw power delivery, lack of sufficient chassis rigidity, and resulting difficult handling.
 The new H2 is the first production motorcycle to be supercharged, featuring a variable-speed centrifugal supercharger that contributes to the claimed 230 horsepower and recorded top speed of 209 miles per hour.
 In addition to these staggering numbers (and to retain rideability), the H2, like most other high power motorcycles, is packed with electronic rider aids to assist with traction, acceleration, braking, shifting, and steering.
 It also features smartphone connectivity and small wings to keep the bike from becoming airborne.